Marlow, Oklahoma: Marlow brothers

 When the group reached Dry Creek outside of Graham, a signal was given and a hidden mob opened fire on the seemingly defenseless Marlows.

 The guards ran to join the mob while the brothers leaped from the wagon and armed themselves with guns taken from guards.
 In the vicious gunfight that followed, Lewellyn and Alfred were killed.
 Both George and Charlie were seriously wounded.

 Retrieving a dead mob member's knife, George Marlow unjointed his dead brother's ankles.
 He and Charlie used a wagon to escape the ambush site.

 Three members of the mob were also killed and a number of others wounded.
 Several members of the mob were later prosecuted and convicted for the assault upon the brothers.

 Boone was later poisoned near Hell Creek, west of Marlow.
 His corpse was then shot in an attempt to obtain a $1,500 reward, but his killers, too, were brought to trial.

-Alfred, Boone and Lewellyn are buried in a small cemetery at what was once Finis, Texas outside of Graham.
+Alfred, Boone and Lewellyn are buried in a small cemetery at what was once Finis, Texas, outside of Graham.

 George and Charlie Marlow survived the attack, eventually moving their families to Colorado where they became outstanding citizens, serving as law enforcement officers.

 In 1891, after sentencing mob members for their part in the attack, Federal Judge A. P. McCormick was quoted as saying: "This is the first time in the annals of history where unarmed prisoners, shackled together, ever repelled a mob.
-Such cool courage that preferred to fight against such great odds and die, if at all, in glorious battle rather than die ignominiously by a frenzied mob, deserves to be commemorated in song and story.”
+Such cool courage that preferred to fight against such great odds and die, if at all, in glorious battle rather than die ignominiously by a frenzied mob, deserves to be commemorated in song and story."

+The Sons of Katie Elder, an American western film, uses concepts from Life of the Marlows, a book about the Marlow brothers.

+Jim Crow era

+From the end of the Reconstruction era until the mid 20th century, municipalities in different parts of the country enacted Jim Crow laws, which heavily restricted the rights of Black people.
+In Marlow, prominent signs were erected publicly that stated, "Negro, don't let the sun go down on you here."